carbonplan/ocr-web/lib/climate-risk-explainer/faq.md

 ## 01 — What do the risk scores actually represent?

 The risk scores report the expected risk of loss for a hypothetical building in a given year.
 The risk scores are categorical, from 0-10, with each score representing a percentile range.
 For example, if a building has a risk score of 6, then there is an estimated 0.1-0.2% chance of loss in a given year.
 (See [here](https://carbonplan.github.io/ocr/methods/fire-risk/score-bins/) for more information on how we binned the data.)
 The risk score combines two metrics: the probability that the building burns in a year (the “burn probability”), and the consequence for a hypothetical structure (the “conditional risk to potential structures”), which considers factors such as fire intensity.
 There are two key caveats to keep in mind.
-First, the conditional risk to potential structures is a metric, not a probability, which leaves some room for interpretation.
-In addition to the annual risk of loss, the risk to potential structures has also been described as the expected change in value (see our [methods](research/climate-risk-fire-methods) for more detail).
+First, the conditional risk to potential structures metric leaves some room for interpretation.
+In addition to the annual risk of loss, it has also been described as the expected change in value (see our [methods](research/climate-risk-fire-methods) for more detail).
 Second, a risk score applies to a hypothetical structure — it does not account for specific details such as the building materials.

 ## 02 — What are some features that your model accounts for?